They defended their doctorates at ATE...

 Thesis supervisor: Caroline MANIAQUE

-Funding: French Ministry of Culture, BRAUP
+Funding: Ministry of Culture, BRAUP

-Date of 1st thesis registration: 2018
+Date of first thesis registration: 2018

 Jury members

-Arnaud DUTHEIL, Architect, examiner
+Arnaud DUTHEIL, Architect,examiner

 Marc FROCHAUX, Architect, examiner